elyra-ai/elyra/docs/source/recipes/creating-a-custom-runtime-image.md

 ### Conflicting package dependencies

-Elyra installs additional packages in the Docker container prior to notebook processing.
+Elyra installs additional packages in the container prior to notebook processing.
 If a pre-installed package is not compatible with the version requirements defined in [requirements-elyra.txt](https://github.com/elyra-ai/kfp-notebook/blob/master/etc/requirements-elyra.txt), it is replaced.
 You should review any version discrepancies as they might lead to unexpected processing results.